Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Introduction

-is a fundamental equation in computational acoustics.
-It characterizes the space dependence of time-harmonic solutions $U(\mathbf x,t)=\Re\{e^{-\imath\omega t}u(\mathbf x)\}$ of the scalar wave equation $\frac1{c^2}\frac{\partial^2 U}{\partial t^2}-\Delta U=0$.
-The wavenumber is $\kappa=\omega/c>0$, where $c$ is the wave speed and $\omega$ the time frequency.
-The numerical approximation of solutions of boundary value problems for the Helmholtz equation is notoriously difficult and computationally expensive at high frequencies, namely when the wavelength $\lambda=2\pi/\kappa$ is much smaller than the characteristic length of the computational domain.
-A major difficulty is related to approximation: Helmholtz solutions are highly oscillatory and their approximation with (piecewise) polynomials requires large numbers of degrees of freedom.
+The wavenumber is $\kappa:=\omega/c>0$, with $c$ the wave speed and $\omega$ the time frequency.
+Solutions of boundary value problems for the Helmholtz equation are oscillatory, making their numerical approximation notoriously computationally expensive at high frequencies, namely when the wavelength $\lambda:=2\pi/\kappa$ is much smaller than the characteristic length of the domain.

-A well-studied way to represent Helmholtz solutions in a domain of $\mathbb R^n$ is to approximate them with linear combinations of propagative plane waves $\mathbf x\mapsto e^{\imath\kappa\mathbf d\cdot\mathbf x}$, for different propagation directions $\mathbf d\in\mathbb R^n$ with $\mathbf d\cdot\mathbf d=1$.
-The main reason is that plane waves offer better accuracy for fewer degrees of freedom in comparison to polynomial spaces: the theory developed in \cite{Moiola2011}, building on previous results of \cite[Sec.~8.4]{Melenk1995} and \cite[Sec.~3.3.5]{CessenatDespres1998}, guarantees that any Helmholtz solution with a certain Sobolev regularity can be efficiently approximated by plane waves.

-Approximation by plane waves has been extensively used in the context of Trefftz methods.
-These are discretization schemes that use trial and test functions that are piecewise (on each element of a mesh) solution of the PDE to be approximated, in this case the Helmholtz equation.
-Many Trefftz methods for the Helmholtz equation have been developed, see \cite{Hiptmair2016} for a survey and more than a hundred references.
-A feature that made plane wave approximations so popular is the fact that the simple exponential expression of plane waves allows to implement Trefftz schemes very cheaply; in particular, the integrals of products of these functions and their derivatives can be computed in closed form and with wavenumber-independent effort, see \cite[Sec.~4.1]{Hiptmair2016}.
-A second widespread use of approximation by plane waves is the reconstruction of sound fields from point measurements (representing microphones) in experimental acoustics, possibly without knowing the shape of the domain, see \cite{Chardon2014,Jin2015,Verburg2018,Hahmann2021}.
+A well-studied way to efficiently represent Helmholtz solutions in a domain of $\mathbb R^n$ is to approximate them with linear combinations of propagative plane waves $\mathbf x\mapsto e^{\imath\kappa\mathbf d\cdot\mathbf x}$, which are particular solutions of~\eqref{eq:Helmholtz} if the propagation direction $\mathbf d\in\mathbb R^n$ satisfies $\mathbf d\cdot\mathbf d=1$.
+Plane waves indeed offer better accuracy for fewer degrees of freedom compared to polynomial spaces, as supported by the theory developed in\ \cite{Moiola2011}, building on previous results in\ \cite[Sec.~8.4]{Melenk1995} and\ \cite[Sec.~3.3.5]{CessenatDespres1998}.
+Approximation by plane waves has been extensively used in the context of Trefftz schemes for the Helmholtz equation, a class of methods that use trial and test functions satisfying~\eqref{eq:Helmholtz} locally on each element of a mesh, see\ \cite{Hiptmair2016} for a comprehensive survey.
+The simple expression of plane waves allows for very cheap implementations; for instance, integrals of products of these functions can be computed in closed form with wavenumber-independent effort, see \cite[Sec.~4.1]{Hiptmair2016}.
+A second widespread use of plane wave approximation is the reconstruction of sound fields from point measurements (representing microphones) in experimental acoustics, see\ \cite{Chardon2014,Jin2015,Verburg2018,Hahmann2021}.